 At first, Katrina expressed that she would endure track as a method of staying in shape, but later on, she found it as a healthy outlet of competition.
 For her upcoming passion, Gerhard went out of her way to build an elite support staff to surround her.

 “I found a coach who could really help me.
-His name is Jimmy Cuevas, he’s one of the Team USA coaches but he also runs a junior team out of New Jersey.
-It was cool to suddenly have a community and to have a sport that I was pretty good at right off the bat.”
+His name is Jimmy Cuevas, and he’s one of the Team USA coaches,” Gerhard noted.
+“It was cool to suddenly have a community around me, and to have a sport that I was pretty good at right off the bat.”

 - Track Captain for the 2014-2015 winter and spring seasons at Acton-Boxborough Regional High School

 - 2nd in the Falmouth Road Race 2014 and 2015

 - 1st in the Boston Half Marathon 2014

 - 1st in the 100m, 200m, 400m, 800m, 1500m, 5000m, pentathlon, shotput, discus, and javelin at the National Junior Disability Championships 2014 and 2015

 - 1st in the 100m, 200m, 400m, and 5000m at the Junior World Games 2015 in Stadskanaal, Netherlands.
 Representing the USA.

 - 7th in the Chicago Marathon 2015

 - 4th in the NYC Half Marathon 2016

 “I will keep racing and trying to get to the highest level of competition as I can.
-If that means that I’m doing it professionally, the I will, but it is not my career goal.
+If that means that I’m doing it professionally, then I will, but it is not my career goal.
 I want to go to medical school and become a physician,” Gerhard stated.

 “I think it can sometimes sound condescending.
-But other times, people genuinely mean that I am a role model for them and that I’ve inspired them to make a positive change in their life.
+Other times, people genuinely mean that I am a role model for them, and that I’ve inspired them to make a positive change in their life.
 In that case, I’m really honored to be that role model.”